PET CARE: Your Pet’s Basic Needs

 Housetraining: Your pet needs to be healthy before you begin.
 Worms or other problems may prevent your pet from controlling its elimination.
 If your pet “forgets” after it has been fully housetrained, check for health problems first before taking behavioral steps.

 The most important aspect of all animal training, and especially housetraining, is that you praise your pet every time it does the right thing in the right place at the right time.
 Training experts agree that there is never an excuse for hitting or screaming at a pet; it just doesn’t work.
+Prevent mistakes and reward successes.

 If you find evidence of an accident after the fact, do not attempt to correct your pet.
 It will not understand the connection unless the reprimand is given during or immediately after the mistake.
 When you cannot be at home and your dog is not yet fully housetrained, confine it in an area where you won’t mind an accident.
+(See our handout about Crate Training for Dogs.)

 For Your Kitty: Keep the litter box clean by removing wastes at least once every day; twice is better.
 On a regular basis you will also need to dump the litter into a strong garbage bag (not your toilet) and dispose of it.
 Wash the box with hot soapy water, rinse and dry it well, and add fresh litter at least once a week for non-scoopable litters.

 Place the litter box in a private, easy-access/ easy-escape location.
 Avoid places in high-traffic areas or too near your cat’s food or bed.
 Your kitty prefers privacy, not a parade, around this important place.
+If you also have a dog, put the litter box where the cat can easily reach it, but the dog cannot…cat feces is a delicacy to dogs.

 Escort your kitty to the litter box four or five times a day for the first few days in your home.
 Set the kitten onto the litter and step away to give some privacy.
 Praise it warmly for using the box or even just for digging.